belkapp/apihelper-for-shopify-docs/Klaviyo/subscribe.md

 }
 ```
 ## Custom Properties
 You can pass any custom properties by key/value like below.
+These are mapped to `Custom Properties` in Klaviyo.
 ```
 var options = {
   (...)